-Stellantis to Acquire Equal Stake with Faurecia and Michelin in Symbio, a Leader in Zero-emission Hydrogen Mobility | MarketScreener
+Stellantis to Acquire Equal Stake With Faurecia and Michelin in Symbio, a Leader in Zero-emission Hydrogen Mobility | MarketScreener

 Symbio plans to produce 50,000 fuel cells per year by 2025, leveraging its Saint-Fons state-of-the-art gigafactory, which will start production in the second half of 2023.
 In 2022, Symbio announced the implementation of its HyMotive project aimed at accelerating its industrialization and the development of disruptive innovations, a project that will enable the company to reach a total annual production capacity in France of 100,000 systems by 2028 with the creation of 1,000 jobs in France.

-“We are delighted with this transaction which further increases Symbio’s capabilities and will give additional momentum to the joint venture.
-Symbio is now perfectly equipped to scale up and expand its leadership outside Europe, at a time when the automotive industry is accelerating towards zero emissions,” said Patrick Koller, Chief Executive Officer of Faurecia.
-“This agreement benefits all parties and allows FORVIA to confirm its status as a global leader in clean mobility.”
+"We are delighted with this transaction, which further increases Symbio's capabilities and will give additional momentum to the joint venture.
+Symbio is now perfectly equipped to scale up and expand its leadership outside Europe, at a time when the automotive industry is accelerating toward zero emissions," said Patrick Koller, CEO of Faurecia.
+"This agreement benefits all parties and allows FORVIA to confirm its status as a global leader in clean mobility."

 "The entry of Stellantis into the capital of Symbio is a tremendous development driver for our joint subsidiary," said Florent Menegaux, CEO of Michelin.
 "It is also a perfect demonstration that fuel cell technology is essential for the automotive industry to succeed in the electrification of mobility, particularly for professional use.
 Stellantis is already a partner of choice and will be a key player with us in the future.
 Finally, this transaction reinforces the conviction that Michelin has held for many years: hydrogen will be one of the unavoidable solutions for decarbonization."